awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 ## Monitoring Domains That Encrypt Data at Rest<a name="monitoring-ear"></a>

 Domains that encrypt data at rest have two additional metrics: `KMSKeyError` and `KMSKeyInaccessible`\.
+These metrics only appear if the domain encounters a problem with your encryption key\.
 For full descriptions of these metrics, see [Cluster Metrics](es-managedomains.md#es-managedomains-cloudwatchmetrics-cluster-metrics)\.
 You can view them using either the Amazon ES console or the Amazon CloudWatch console\.

 **Tip**
 Each metric represents a significant problem for a domain, so we recommend that you create CloudWatch alarms for both\.
 For more information, see [Recommended CloudWatch Alarms](cloudwatch-alarms.md)\.